September 4, 2019

 Initially, most buyers would slam the door on such a payment.
 It’s hard to imagine you own an apartment and still have to pay $10,000 per month just to keep it.
 However Yoreevo conducted a very thorough analysis of the the ground lease, the current unadjusted monthly maintenance and where it could go.
 After comparing the worst case scenario and the purchase price discount they were receiving, it turned out to be a great deal and they purchased the apartment.
 Simply put, most buyers were not willing to do the work to understand the ground lease and missed out.

+When you're looking at buildings on ground leases, different types of landlords come with different levels of risk.
 Risk is lowest when the government owns the land underneath a building.

 Battery Park City is one of the most well known ground lease areas in NYC.
 This neighborhood was built on land excavated from the original World Trade Center and a few other major construction projects.
 The community is owned and managed by a public benefit corporation created by New York State where their mission is "to plan, create, coordinate and maintain a balanced community”.